miinhlaam/Bicycle-Manufacturer-SQL-Project/README.md

 ### Bicycle Manufacturer SQL Project

 ## **I. INTRODUCTION**
-The goal of this project is to design and develop an SQL-based database system to manage the operations of a bicycle manufacturing company.
-The system will help manage the production, sales, inventory, and employee-related data efficiently and effectively.
-It will allow the manufacturer to track raw materials, finished products, sales, suppliers, and customers.
+This project aims to practice SQL syntax, problem solving skill apply for a bicycle manufacturing company using Google BigQuery.
+The system will efficiently manage large volumes of data related to bicycle production, inventory, sales, and customer management, taking advantage of BigQuery’s powerful capabilities in handling large datasets and performing complex analytics in real-time.
 ## **II.
 DATASET**
 - The AdventureWorks2019 dataset is stored in a public Google BigQuery dataset.